 Cultivation: This wildflower is often found in moist rocky areas where there is some protection from the wind.
 However, it is also found in non-rocky soil.
 The presence of a suitable host plant is required before the seeds will germinate.
 The seeds germinate in response to the presence of chemicals in the soil that the developing host plant produces.
 In addition, a suitable fungus may be necessary to function as an intermediary between the seedling and host plant.
 Suitable host plants include Sedum spp.
 (Sedums), upland Saxifraga spp.
 (Saxifrage), Helianthus spp.
 (Sunflowers), Solidago spp.
 (Goldenrods), and probably other plant species.
 Transplanted specimens of One-Flowered Broomrape are unlikely to survive for very long.

 Range & Habitat: One-Flowered Broomrape is occasional in Illinois, except in the SE section, where it is rare or absent.
 This is the most common Orobanche sp.
-(Broomrape) in the state.
+(Broomrape) in the state; it is native.
 Habitats include upland woodlands, rocky cliffs where some seepage occurs, the base of bluffs, rocky glades, and thickets.
 This species is usually found in high quality natural areas.

 Photographic Location: The photograph (Copyright © 2009) of Orobanche uniflora was taken by Lisa Culp in a wooded area of Somme Prairie Grove Nature Preserve in Cook County, Illinois.